 The Administrator may consult an Investment Manager with respect to the valuation of certain investments.
-Whilst there is an inherent conflict of interest between the involvement of Investment Manager in determining the valuation price of each Fund's Investment investments and an other duties and Manager's responsibilities in relation to the Funds (particularly as an Investment Manager's fees may increase as the value of assets increases), Investment Manager has in place pricing procedures which follows industry standard procedures for valuing unlisted investments.
+Whilst there is an inherent conflict of interest between the involvement of Investment Manager in determining the price valuation of each Fund's Investment investments and an Manager's other duties and responsibilities in relation to the Funds (particularly as an Investment Manager's fees may increase as the value assets increases), of Investment Manager has in place pricing procedures which follows industry standard procedures valuing unlisted investments.